Alexander Kolchak: In culture

 It's about a man who tries to create history, to take an active part in history, as he gets caught in the turmoil.
 However, he keeps on struggling, he preserves his honor and his dignity, and he continues to love.

-A collectible silver coin (31.1 gr, dia 40mm) showing Admiral Kolchak has been struck.

-In the shared alternate history of Ill Bethisad (1997 and after), The Kolchak-led White Army winning the Russian Civil War is a major point of divergence from actual history in the timeline of the fictional alternate universe.
+In the shared alternate history of Ill Bethisad (1997 and after), the Kolchak-led White Army winning the Russian Civil War is a major point of divergence from actual history in the timeline of the fictional alternate universe.